jherax/js-utils/README.md

 Parameters
 * **type:** `String` specifying the text transformation.
 Can be one of the following values:
-  * `"word"` transform to lowercase and then turns the first letter of each word into uppercase
+  * `"word"` transform to lowercase and then turns the first letter of each word into uppercase.
-  * `"title"` turns the first letter of each word into uppercase
+  * `"title"` turns the first letter of each word into uppercase.
-  * `"first"` turns only the first letter to uppercase
+  * `"first"` turns only the first letter to uppercase.
-  * `"upper"` transform to uppercase
+  * `"upper"` transform to uppercase.
-  * `"lower"` transform to lowercase
+  * `"lower"` transform to lowercase.

 ```javascript
   setTimeout(function() {